FarseerIgnacious/Farsight-Keep/PROJECT_README.md

 ### What is Farsight Keep?

-Farsight Keep is an **Electron-based desktop application** for running Dungeons & Dragons 5th Edition games.
+Farsight Keep is an **Electron-based desktop application** for running Dungeons & Dragons 5/5.5e.
 It serves as a comprehensive toolkit for Dungeon Masters to:

 - Manage campaigns with multiple player characters and NPCs
 - Build and store custom monsters, NPCs, player characters, and spells
 - Run combat encounters with initiative tracking, HP management, and condition tracking
-- Import existing creatures from Game Master 5 XML format
+- Import existing creatures from Game Master 5e (not affiliated) XML format
 - Take session notes organized by campaign
-- Quick reference for D&D 5e rules and mechanics

 ### Target Users